- Disclosure of Information from Student Records

-- Assignment of a F grade for the specific work in question.
+- Assignment of an “F” grade for the specific work in question.

-- Assignment of a F grade for the course.
+- Assignment of an “F” grade for the course.

-- Referral to the University Dean and/or the appropriate committee.
+- Referral to the Associate Dean of Academics and/or the appropriate committee.

-Students accused of cheating or plagiarism are entitled to and may petition for due process.
-Regulations in their entirety are published in the Faculty Handbook and the Student Handbook.
+A student accused of cheating or plagiarism is entitled to appeal and may petition for due process.

-PSU strongly supports the goals of “Drug-Free Schools and Campuses” and a “Drug-Free Workplace.”
-It is PSU’s policy that no person shall manufacture, distribute, possess, or use illegal drugs, a controlled substance, on its premises or as a part of any of its activities.
-A controlled substance includes, but is not limited to, marijuana, cocaine, cocaine derivatives, heroin, “crack,” amphetamines, barbiturates, LSD, PCP, and substances typically known as “Designer Drugs” such as “ecstasy” or “eve.”
+PSU strongly supports the goals of "Drug-Free Schools and Campuses" and a "Drug-Free Workplace."
+It is PSU's policy that no person shall manufacture, distribute, possess, or use illegal drugs, a controlled substance, on its premises or as a part of any of its activities.
+A controlled substance includes, but is not limited to, marijuana, cocaine, cocaine derivatives, heroin, "crack," amphetamines, barbiturates, LSD, PCP, and substances typically known as "Designer Drugs" such as "ecstasy" or "eve."
 Possession of paraphernalia associated with the illegal use, possession, or manufacture of a controlled substance is also prohibited.
-The President has designated the University Dean to act in all matters pertaining to the enforcement of this policy with regard to students and faculty and the Executive Vice President to act in all matters pertaining to this policy in regard to staff.
-When ever possible or reasonable University personnel will counsel offenders and make available sources of rehabilitative services.
+The President has designated the Associate Dean of Student Affairs to act in all matters pertaining to the enforcement of this policy with regard to students and faculty to act in all matters pertaining to this policy in regard to staff.
+Whenever possible or reasonable University personnel will counsel offenders and make available sources of rehabilitative services.
 At the discretion of the administration, the University may impose the following sanctions: